 After May 1, 2017, please contact the other local Air Force recruiter who is on leave in early spring 2017:

 The U.S. Army Health Care Corps is comprised of six corps: Dental Corps, Medical Corps, Medical Service Corps, Medical Specialist Corps, Nurse Corps, and Veterinary Corps.
 Review the web page for each specific corps to learn about its educational benefits and Health Professions Scholarship Programs.

-The local recruiters for the U.S. Army are:
+The local recruiter for the U.S. Army is: